michaeltang235/simplfied_FIX_messages/README.md

 https://www.onixs.biz/fix-dictionary/4.2/fields_by_tag.html

-The set of simplified rules adopted are given below,
+The set of simplified rules adopted is given below,

 8=FIX.4.2 (always this value) <br />
 35=D (always a new order message ‘D’) <br />